Tilko/SerDesJavaDataModelGenerator/README.md

   OpenApiSpec:
     paths: Dict[pathTemplate]<Map<HttpMethodWord, HttpMethod>>  # the "[pathTemplate]" is not used
                                                                 # by the tool (it might change later)
-                                                                # now it just give a hopefully meaningful
+                                                                # now it just gives a hopefully meaningful
                                                                 # name to the key of the "Dict<>"
     components: Components